 Files contain biographical information on people associated with HWS including alumni/ae, faculty, administrators, guest speakers, and award recipients.
 There are also files on people of local significance.

-The Board of Trustee records—Minutes and Committees record group contains the agenda, minutes, and other meeting materials of the Board of Trustees including the materials of Board of Trustees committees.
+The Board of Trustee records—Minutes and Committees collection contains the agenda, minutes, and other meeting materials of the Board of Trustees including the materials of Board of Trustees committees.

 Files pertaining to the creation of the Elizabeth Blackwell Award in 1958, and its recipients.
 Includes correspondence, photographs, programs, nominations, news releases, slides, biographical information, and award certificates.